Skip to main content

 2. Watches that chain for the matching settlement, applying the finality rules of that specific network, and resolves the intent to a clear status.

-3. Emits a signed settlement receipt that is no-PII, offline-verifiable, and folds straight into the Compliance Command Center evidence chain.
+3. Emits a no-PII settlement receipt that is content-addressed and signed with the operator’s own Falcon-1024 key, verifiable offline against a published key, and folds straight into the Compliance Command Center evidence chain.

 It is built on the same Substrate 2 crypto core as the rest of the suite, so a settled payment becomes evidence that is unforgeable today and stays unforgeable after the migration to post-quantum cryptography.